 PhD students well-being during COVID-19

-This is an Open University (OU) COVID-19 Rapid Response project that explores the impact of COVID-19 on the wellbeing and progress of PhD students.
+This is an Open University (OU) COVID-19 Rapid Response project that explores the impact of COVID-19 on the wellbeing and progress of PhD students in the UK.

 1st May 2020 - 30th April 2021